The Teaching Model

 We would not recommend covering the face of a casualty who is a young child; and that any face coverings used, must not be a risk to blocking off the casualty’s airway.

-We make it clear in the sessions to the children that sometimes resuscitation efforts don’t work and people whose hearts have stopped can still die.
-It is important to understand that it is not because
+We make it clear to the children in the sessions that sometimes resuscitation efforts don’t work and people whose hearts have stopped can still die.
+It is important to understand that it is not because the rescuers did anything wrong.

 https://www.bhf.org.uk/informationsupport/support/support-if-youve-given-cpr